Potato French Fries (1 10 Strips (2 Inches To 3 1/2 Inches)) and Chicken Shawarma (1 Shawarma)

 Portion Control

-Reduce the portion size of the chicken shawarma and fries to help minimize the glucose spike.
+Reduce the portion size of chicken shawarma and french fries to limit carbohydrate intake and minimize glucose spikes.

 Increase Fiber Intake